DBYardstick/TPC-C/README.md

 run multiple instances of it from multiple computers.
 With a maximum tpmC at 1.2 per terminal ([Max tpmC Slide]) (because of the percentages of New Order transactions and keying/think times), one computer simply cannot host enough processes for the tests to deliver decent tpmC.
-For eg. with the default maximum process limit of around 65,000 in Linux, we would get 78,000 tpmC, given that the OS doesn't actually come to a grinding halt by the time it creates 65k processes.
+For example, with the default maximum process limit of around 65,000 in Linux, we would get 78,000 tpmC, given that the OS doesn't actually come to a grinding halt by the time it creates 65k processes.